 Clayden, Greeves and Warren Organic Chemistry, Oxford University Press, 2012 (ISBN 978-0-19-927029-3)and hand-out material

 - TEN1 - Examination, 6.5 credits, grading scale: A, B, C, D, E, FX, F

 Based on recommendation from KTH’s coordinator for disabilities, the examiner will decide how to adapt an examination for students with documented disability.
-The examiner may apply another examination format when re-examining individual students.

 The final grade will be the same as for the examination

 Further information about the course can be found on the Course web at the link below.
 Information on the Course web will later be moved to this site.Course web KD2390

-The course KD2390 includes a theoretical part, which is identical to the course KD2385 Selecive Organic Synthesis, theory.Only one of the courses above can be included in the diploma.
+The course KD2390 includes a theoretical part, which is identical to the course CE2385 Selecive Organic Synthesis, theory.